apache/iceberg/docs/spark/spark-writes.md

 If the delete filter matches entire partitions of the table, Iceberg will perform a metadata-only delete.
 If the filter matches individual rows of a table, then Iceberg will rewrite only the affected data files.

+!!!
+Note
+    By default Spark uses copy-on-write delete mode.
+    With spark-3.2 and onwards, Iceberg supports merge-on-read mode for delete.
+    To use merge-on-read mode for delete, set the table property `write.delete.mode` to "merge-on-read".

 ### `UPDATE`

 Spark 3.1 added support for `UPDATE` queries that update matching rows in tables.